hosembafer/image-manipulator/README.md

 # Image Manipulator

-Image manipulation program for bulk resizing, cropping and filtering the group of images at once
+Image manipulation program for bulk resizing, cropping and filtering the group of images.

 ## Features
 - Resizing